jakubtomsu/jakubtomsu.github.io/content/posts/odin_comp_speed.md

 ---
 title: "Odin compilation speed tips"
 date: 2026-01-19
-description: "How to debug slow compile times and what to do about them"
+description: "How to troubleshoot slow compile times and what to do about them"
 ---

 Compilation speed is *really important*.
 If you hit build and it takes so long it pulls you out of the flow and you start scrolling twitter, that's a problem.

 So what can we do to compile Odin programs faster?
-Here I'll try to explain some ways of debugging Odin compile times and ways to improve them.
+Here I'll try to explain some ways of troubleshooting Odin compile times and ways to improve them.

 ## TL;DR